This article was updated on July 31, 2018.

 1. Sexual Harassment

 It's important to know when an employee has the grounds for a sexual harassment charge.
 According to the Equal Employment Opportunity Commission (EEOC), "Harassment is illegal when it is so frequent or severe that it creates a hostile or offensive work environment or when it results in an adverse employment decision (such as the victim being fired or demoted)."
-In 2015, the EEOC received more than 12,500 sexual harassment charges, over 400 more than in 2014.
+In 2017, the EEOC received more than 12,400 sexual harassment charges.

 Workplace romances often spur gossip, whether they are public knowledge or just a guess between coworkers, and unfortunately, whether it's a reality or not, favoritism can be perceived.